Padmanabhapuram palace is considered as the Mystique marvel of Kerala Architecture.

 Drizzling rain falling on the asbestos roof of the balcony woke me up from the nightmare.
-It was 6 AM and Mr. Cock was crowing at its best gives me a flavor of rural village with the aroma of filter coffee tantalizing in the air… Sunrays behind the mountain spangled the skyline affirmed the rain wouldn’t spoilsport our second day trip.
+It was 6 AM and The Cock was crowing at its best, giving me a flavor of a rural village with the aroma of filtered coffee tantalizing in the air… Sunrays behind the mountain spangled the skyline affirmed the rain wouldn’t spoil sport our second day trip.

-The pristine beaches of the fishing town Uvari offers serenity, besides the renowned Kappal Matha Church and Uvari Anthoniyar Church.
+The pristine beaches of the fishing town of Uvari offer serenity, besides the renowned Kappal Matha Church and Uvari Anthoniyar Church.
 The radiant façade of Punniyavalanpuram Velankanni church, the lost church of Athisaya Manal Matha and the miraculous ThiruKalyana Matha Shrine behold the perfect goodness of God!
-Mesmerizing beauty of Manapad with blue lagoons and natural aquifer is very splendid…
+Mesmerizing the beauty of Manapad with blue lagoons and natural aquifers is really splendid…

-We started to Padmanabhapuram Palace from Nagercoil around 9 AM with all the kids and with our undeniably scrumptious meal for the lunch.
-Recalling our earlier trip here, it’s the most skipped place due to time constraint.
-Whenever I pick the palace, someone will pick the beach and everyone will end up there… And, today it will be not missed!!!
+We started for Padmanabhapuram Palace from Nagercoil around 9 AM with all the kids and with our undeniably scrumptious meal for lunch.
+Recalling our earlier trip here, it’s the most skipped place due to time constraints.
+Whenever I pick the palace to visit, someone will pick up the beach.
+Finally, everyone will end up there… And, today, I will not miss it!!

-Padmanabhapuram Palace is an awe-inspiring work of Indigenous Kerala architecture and deemed as largest wooden palace in Asia.
-It was built by Iravi Varma Kulasekhara Perumal in 1601 AD and it offers an awesome sight to behold, with its large Mantrasala (King council’s chamber) and Thai Kottaram (Queen Mother’s Palace), Nataksala (Auditorium) and Valiya Oottupura, a double storied building, Thekkae Kottaram and Ambari Mukhappu.
+Padmanabhapuram Palace is an awe-inspiring work of Indigenous Kerala architecture and deemed as the largest wooden palace in Asia.
+It was built by Iravi Varma Kulasekhara Perumal in 1601 AD.
+Inexplicably, it offers an awesome sight to behold, with its large Mantrasala (King’s council’s chamber) and Thai Kottaram (Queen Mother’s Palace), Nataksala (Auditorium) and Valiya Oottupura, a double storied building, Thekkae Kottaram and Ambari Mukhappu.

-Once the capital shifted to Thiruvananthapuram, it’s left untouched and the palace lost its lust!
-When the flourished kingdom of Travancore has moved, it became a desolate place.
-And, today it is maintained by the administration of archaeological department of Kerala.
+Once the capital shifted to Thiruvananthapuram, it was left untouched and the palace lost its lust!
+When the flourishing kingdom of Travancore moved, it became a desolate place.
+However, today, the administration of the archaeological department of Kerala maintains it.

-Lazz went to get the ticket and we were asked to leave the foot wear outside.
+Lazz went to get the ticket and we left the footwear outside.
 That’s how we could share our part to keep it clean!
-Make sure to buy a ticket for camera as well.
-Without that, you’ll not be allowed to take any pictures…
+Make sure to buy a ticket for cameras as well.
+Without that, you’d not be allowed to take any pictures…

-First stop was at the entrance called ‘Poo Mukham’ (Portico of the building) and the two wooden brackets with a soldier on horseback adjoining the stone pillar exhale the aesthetic architecture of Kerala to welcome you!
-And, you’ll be thrilled to see the 200 year old clock still functioning in the adjacent clock tower.
+The first stop was at the entrance called ‘Poo Mukham’ (Portico of the building).
+And, the two wooden brackets with a soldier on horseback adjoining the stone pillar exhale the aesthetic architecture of Kerala to welcome you!
+And, we’re thrilled to see the 200-year-old clock still functioning in the adjacent clock tower.

 With intricate woodwork on the roof beams and polished floor, King Council’s Chamber emerges mystically in the faded light!

-You could spot large jars in the ground floor gifted by Chinese merchants to the King of Travancore.
+Moreover, you can spot large jars on the ground floor gifted by Chinese merchants to the King of Travancore.